-I did a lot of travelling this summer and how I wished I had had many of these helpful items with me at the time.
+I did a lot of traveling this summer and how I wished I had had many of these helpful items with me at the time.
 When I got back, I put this list of travel sewing projects together thinking of all the things I wish I had had during our trip.

 The good news is that you need not have to buy all the items if you have the time and patience to try few sewing projects.
 If you are well planned and organized, then you can undertake these 10 sewing projects well ahead of time and be ready for your next adventure!

-One of my greatest worries while travelling overseas is the safety of my passport and other travel documents.
-Even though I make sure that it is kept safely inside my tote bag, there are times, especially when I travel alone with my kids, when I feel the need to have a storage just for my travel documents.
+One of my greatest worries while traveling overseas is the safety of my passport and other travel documents.
+Even though I make sure that it is kept safely inside my tote bag, there are times, especially when I travel alone with my kids, when I feel the need to have storage just for my travel documents.

-If you undertake road trips regularly like me, then the seat belt neck pillow might come handy.
+If you undertake road trips regularly like me, then the seat belt neck pillow might come in handy.
 This pillow takes away the strain of the seat belt and is ideal for both kids and adults.
 You can even attach a small pocket to the pillow for your mobile phone.

-If you're travelling with small children, goodness knows you need to keep them busy.
+If you're traveling with small children, goodness knows you need to keep them busy.
 Sometimes restaurants and airlines provide crayons and coloring books to help keep their little guest busy, but sometimes they don't.
 If you want to rest up and enjoy a peaceful meal when it's time to stop driving or a flight, you need to be prepared with your own crayons.
 Here's a great way to take a set of crayons along with you on the trip.

 When you travel, you often take those little bottles of shampoo, conditioner, toothpaste, etc. How to keep it all organized so you can find everything?
 How do you pack it up quickly and easily making sure everything stays neat and tidy?
 Well, here's your answer with a mesh shower caddy that can not only hold all those small packages, but it can go right in the shower with you.
 It dry quickly so you can pack it and keeps everything visible and organized.